joeynaor/jfrog-scripts/artifactory-tomcat-version/README.md

 # Artifactory Tomcat Version

-## Provides you with the exact Tomcat version that is bundled with a given Artifactory version.
+### Provides you with the exact Tomcat version that is bundled with a given Artifactory version.

+#### Rquires wget, unzip, tar, internet connection and acccess to the /tmp/ directory.

 Usage: ./rt-tomcat.sh artifactory-version